Lugardesosa/Deployment-of-one-meristem-backend-complete-project-Dev-Env/README.md

 ## Overview

 The **Staging environment** is used to validate application changes in a production-like setup before release.
+This is actually for the Mobile Backend Deployment
 Deployments follow a **GitOps-based approach** using **Argo CD**, with a clear separation between **Continuous Integration (CI)** and **Continuous Deployment (CD)** workflows.

 - **CI** is responsible for building, testing, scanning, and publishing container images